-The technology story is currently incomplete, as one of the changes coming to Qashqai is Nissan's ProPilot system.
+Nissan has focused on technology in a number of areas, including offering a Qashqai with the ProPilot system.
 This is a semi-autonomous option that will basically take care of your driving on the motorway or in slow moving traffic - thanks to a combination of lane sensing, adaptive cruise control and braking systems.
-That's now scheduled as a 2018 option, but should see launch Europe-wide.
-We're not sure which trims it will be an option for, we suspect N-Connecta and above.

 It's worth noting that all grades of the Qashqai get Bluetooth and a USB socket as standard, as well as DAB radio.
 However, one of the new additions - the shark fin antenna - is again reserved for N-Connecta and above.

 Nissan's technology story isn't just about your entertainment though.
 There's also a lot of assistance on the road, from an effective lane departure system to cruise control and emergency braking.
 There's speed sign detection so you can see the speed limit at a glance, as well as camera alerts.

 Perhaps our favourite is the 360 camera.
 This is included on the N-Connecta and above, letting you hit the button for a view on all sides of the camera.
 It's perfect for seeing how close to the kerb you are, or how well you've managed to park in that tight space.
 If you're worried about driving a car bigger than a thimble then this is really useful aid.

 New diesels and new petrol engines